Transience and Recurrence of Markov Processes with Constrained Local Time: Statements of Main Results

-We shall now describe, in the sense of weak convergence, the limiting behaviour of the Markov process $M$ until its first excursion longer than $g(t)$, and when this excursion occurs.
-Describing the limiting behaviour until the first excursion longer than $g(t)$, as $t\to\infty$, in fact gives full knowledge of how $M$ behaves under $\mathbb{Q}$ until the time of its final, infinite excursion.
-We verify in Corollary \hbox{\ref{transientcorollary}} that $M$ is transient, so never returns to 0 after the start of this final excursion.
-Remark \mbox{\ref{panti}} considers the behaviour after this.
+We shall now determine the behaviour of the conditioned Markov process $M$ until its first excursion longer than $g(t)$, and the time at which this excursion occurs.
+Describing the behaviour until the first excursion longer than $g(t)$, as $t\to\infty$, in fact gives full knowledge of how $M$ behaves under $\mathbb{Q}$ until the time of its final, infinite excursion.
+We verify in Proposition \hbox{\ref{transientlemma}} that $M$ is transient under $\bb{Q}$ by showing that the process $M$ never returns to 0 after the start of this final excursion.
+Remark \mbox{\ref{panti}} considers the behaviour after this time.